voltrue2/in-app-purchase/README.md

 constant for Android: `iap.GOOGLE`

-constatn for Windows: `iap.WINDOWS`
+constant for Windows: `iap.WINDOWS`

+constant for Amazon: `iap.AMAZON`

 - For Apple validation, receipt is a string.

-- For Google validation, receipt is an object { data: xxx, signature: yyyy }
+- For Google validation, receipt is an object `{ data: "xxx", signature: "yyyy" }`.

-- For Windows validate, receipt is a signed XML string.
+- For Windows validation, receipt is a signed XML string.

+- For Amazon validation, receipt is an object `{ userId: "xxx", receiptId: "yyyy" }`. `receiptId` is a ``purchaseToken sent from Amazon app store server.

 #### .isValidated(response [object])